 The investment portfolio Ellevest builds for each of your goals is tailored specifically to your timeline — generally, the longer you have to invest, the more exposure to stocks we’d put in your portfolio.
 Our recommendations take downturns like this into account, so we recommend sticking with your plan even during times of volatility.

-That being said, if you would like to adjust the exposure to stock in your portfolio, you could adjust the time horizon of your goal — longer if you want more exposure to stocks, shorter if you want less.
+That being said, if you would like to adjust the exposure to stock in your portfolio, you could choose to make your portfolio 5% more conservative (or 5% riskier) in your goal settings (except for retirement goals).
+You could also adjust the time horizon of your goal — longer if you want more exposure to stocks, shorter if you want less.
 Feel free to try different time frames to see how it impacts your portfolio.

 Does Ellevest automatically rebalance my portfolio in response to market changes?